The-AI-Alliance/glossary/docs/glossary.markdown

 FP became popular when concurrent software became more widespread in the 2000s, because the immutable objects lead to far fewer concurrency bugs.
 FP languages may have other [Component](#component) constructs for grouping of functions, e.g., into _libraries_.

 Contrast with [Object-Oriented Programming](#object-oriented-programming).
 Many programming languages combine aspects of FP and OOP.

+## Guardrails

+A frequently-used term for inference-time use of [Evaluations](#evaluation) to detect and mitigate usage of the [AI System](#ai-system) that is considered unsafe or otherwise outside the terms of use.

 ## Generative Adversarial Networks